-In the longer term, gaming companies appear at the forefront of the Metaverse revolution, a 3D virtual world where users can remain engaged even when they are not actively playing: they can chat, watch others and share moments around special events (concerts, movies…).
-The Metaverse will come with its own economy and new monetization opportunities (advertising, NFT collectibles…).
+In the longer term, gaming companies appear at the forefront of the Metaverse revolution, a 3D virtual world that will come with its own economy and monetization opportunities including e-commerce, advertising and marketplace for digital goods.

 Video gaming assets should then keep attracting M&A interest from Tech and Media giants seeking to bolster their content library amid the rise of video game streaming and to consolidate their position in the Metaverse.